A breathtaking view of the Grand Canyon illuminated by the morning light with a cloudy sky

 Leave San Diego on the I-8, passing by Cuyamaca Rancho State Park.
 After passing the Arizona border and reaching Yuma, switch over to the US 95 between Imperial and Kofa National Wildlife Refuge.
 From Quartzsite, follow the I-10, US-60, State Route 71, and US-89 to the city of Prescott.

-Just north of Prescott, get on the State Route 89A and follow it through Jerome and past Red Rock State Park.
+Just north of Prescott, get on State Route 89A and follow it through Jerome and past Red Rock State Park.
 After taking a break at Sedona, continue along the state highway towards Flagstaff, passing through Slide Rock State Park and past various beautiful hiking trails.

 After checking out Flagstaff and the surrounding parks and monuments, follow the I-40 west as it runs along the historic Route 66 until you see the Route 64 heading right.
 Follow it all the way through Kaibab National Forest, and you'll soon reach the Grand Canyon.